Skip to main content

 Overview

-Our Retirement Planner allows you to explore different savings scenarios for your retirement.
-You can use your existing investment data or enter your own—such as current investments, planned contributions, living expenses, and post-retirement income—to see a personalized projection.
-The results will be displayed in a graph, and you can adjust your inputs to see how different decisions may impact your projected retirement savings.
+Our Retirement Planner helps you explore different savings scenarios for retirement.
+You can use your existing investment data or enter your own details—such as current investments, planned contributions, living expenses, and expected retirement income—to generate a personalized projection.
+The results appear in a graph, and you can adjust your information to see how different choices may affect your projected savings.

-To access the Retirement Planner, go to the Savings Goals page and click the Retirement Planner tab.
+To access the Retirement Planner, select Planning Tools from the left-side navigation menu, then open the Retirement Planner tab.
 This feature is currently available only on the Quicken Simplifi Web App.

 Entering Data - Advanced